Alcoholic Heart Disease

 • Take diuretics to increase the removal of water and salt from your body.

-• Take medications such as beta blockers and ACE inhibitors to lower blood pressure.
+• Take medications, such as beta-blockers and ACE inhibitors, to lower blood pressure and reduce the workload of the heart.

 Surgery may be used to repair damage to the heart’s valves or to implant a defibrillator or pacemaker to regulate your heart’s beating.

-The arrhythmia of holiday heart syndrome is usually transient and stabilizes in 24 hours with abstinence from alcohol.
+The dysrhythmia of holiday heart syndrome is usually transient and may improve within 24 hours of abstinence from alcohol.
 In the meantime, patients may be monitored in the emergency department and given beta-blockers or calcium channel blockers to lower their heart rate.

 In the cases of longer-term atrial fibrillation brought on by chronic alcohol use, treatment options include medications and surgery.
-Medications such as flecainide and the beta blockers sotalol can restore a normal heart rhythm, while other beta blockers and calcium channel blockers can reduce your heart rate.
+Medications, such as flecainide, amiodarone, and calcium channel blockers, can restore a normal heart rhythm, while beta blockers and calcium channel blockers can also reduce your heart rate.

 Alcohol addiction treatment